Community Resource and Development Coordinator

 - Acts as a role model both inside and outside the Center.

-- Maintains a positive and respectful attitude and demonstrates a passion for the mission.
+- Maintains a positive and respectful attitude.

 - Meets work commitments and accepts accountability.

 - Consistently reports to work on time prepared to perform the duties of the position.